-Updated 7 May 2014.
-The articles and paragraphs have been renumbered to take account of inserted articles and paragraphs.
-Article 20 relates to E-cigarettes.
-This is the full Tobacco Products Directive 2014/40/EU as published in the Official Journal of the EU).
-It will enter into force on 19 May 2014, with several compliance dates of 20 May in 2016 and 2017.
+Updated 22 May 2015.
+This is the full Tobacco Products Directive 2014/40/EU (PDF) or HTML as published in the Official Journal of the EU).
+It entered into force on 19 May 2014, with several compliance dates of 20 May in 2016 , 20 November 2016 and 20 May 2017.
 The text below is designed to help you work out more easily what will apply to e-cigarettes, liquids and vaping devices.

 Article 20 is divided into 13 paragraphs and cross references several other articles.
 It is also supported by a set of recitals.
 The following are the broad themes and structure of the article – click on these to navigate to the relevant text: